 Treat yourself to a massage

 A good way to lower blood pressure is also to massage yourself.
-You can apply a drop of essential oil of lavender or ylang-ylang on 10 drops of vegetable oil of sweet almond and massage your feet, your plexus and your back.
+You can apply a drop of essential oil lavender or ylang-ylang on 10 drops of vegetable oil sweet almond and massage your feet, your plexus, and your back.
 Of course, first, check that you have no contraindications to these oils with a health professional.